 Are you worried there are too many new words for you to actually remember any of them?
-Don't worry - the folks at the Māori Language Commission have your back, and want to support you this Māori Language Week.
+Don't worry - the folks at the Māori Language Commissionopens a new window have your back, and want to support you this Māori Language Week.
 Check out their collection of useful information and phrases, and find out more about Māori language and culture.
-They've even created some special resources for this year, so why not have a look at them, and challenge yourself to buy a coffee or a ticket for your ride to work, or find out what the wifi password is at your local cafe.
+They've even created some special resources for this year, so why not have a look at them, and challenge yourself to buy a coffeeopens a new window or a ticketopens a new window for your ride to work, or find out what the wifi passwordopens a new window is at your local cafe.

 So take the plunge this Māori Language Week - kia kaha te reo - and include some Māori kupu into your conversations with these everyday words.
 Even by starting off with just a few words a day, you'll start to build up a kete of Māori kupu to use in everyday conversations, and you'll become more confident to use those words outside the whare.
 Over time, there will be more people using more te reo in all areas of daily life, and that is what we need for a strengthened, healthy, Māori language.

-Ko taku reo taku ohooho, ko taku reo taku mapihi mauria - My language is my awakening, my language is the window to my soul.
+Ko taku reoopens a new window taku ohooho, ko taku reo taku mapihi mauria - My language is my awakening, my language is the window to my soul.

 Find out more

 Throughout Te Wiki o te Reo Māori we'll be blogging about ways you can help strengthen the reo.